projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-cpu-virt.rst

 IO/MMIO Emulation
 *****************

-ACRN always enables I/O bitmap in *VMX_PROC_VM_EXEC_CONTROLS* and EPT in *VMX_PROC_VM_EXEC_CONTROLS2*.
-Based on them, *pio_instr_vmexit_handler* and *ept_violation_vmexit_handler* are used for IO/MMIO emulation for a emulated device.
-The emulated device could locate in hypervisor or DM in the Service VM.
-Refer to the "I/O Emulation" section for more details.
+ACRN always enables an I/O bitmap in *VMX_PROC_VM_EXEC_CONTROLS* and EPT in *VMX_PROC_VM_EXEC_CONTROLS2*.
+Based on them, *pio_instr_vmexit_handler* and *ept_violation_vmexit_handler* are used for IO/MMIO emulation for an emulated device.
+The device can be emulated by the hypervisor or DM in the Service VM.

-For an emulated device done in the hypervisor, ACRN provide some basic APIs to register its IO/MMIO range:
+For a device emulated by the hypervisor, ACRN provides some basic APIs to register its IO/MMIO range:

--  For the Service VM, the default I/O bitmap are all set to 0, which means the Service VM will passthrough all I/O port access by default.
+-  For the Service VM, the default I/O bitmap values are all set to 0, which means the Service VM will passthrough all I/O port access by default.
 Adding an I/O handler for a hypervisor emulated device needs to first set its corresponding I/O bitmap to 1.

--  For the User VM, the default I/O bitmap are all set to 1, which means the User Vm will trap all I/O port access by default.
-Adding an I/O handler for a hypervisor emulated device does not need change its I/O bitmap.
+-  For the User VM, the default I/O bitmap values are all set to 1, which means the User VM will trap all I/O port access by default.
+Adding an I/O handler for a hypervisor emulated device does not need to change its I/O bitmap.
 If the trapped I/O port access does not fall into a hypervisor emulated device, it will create an I/O request and pass it to the Service VM DM.

--  For the Service VM, EPT maps all range of memory to the Service VM except for ACRN hypervisor area.
-This means the Service VM will passthrough all MMIO access by default.
-Adding a MMIO handler for a hypervisor emulated device needs to first remove its MMIO range from EPT mapping.
+-  For the Service VM, EPT maps the entire range of memory to the Service VM except for the ACRN hypervisor area.
+The Service VM will passthrough all MMIO access by default.
+Adding an MMIO handler for a hypervisor emulated device needs to first remove its MMIO range from EPT mapping.

 -  For the User VM, EPT only maps its system RAM to the User VM, which means the User VM will trap all MMIO access by default.
 Adding an MMIO handler for a hypervisor emulated device does not need to change its EPT mapping.
 If the trapped MMIO access does not fall into a hypervisor emulated device, it will create an I/O request and pass it to the Service VM DM.

 .. list-table::
    :widths: 30 70